Arthur L. Liman: Career

 Upon graduation, Liman joined the New York City law firm of Paul, Weiss, Rifkind, Wharton & Garrison, where he became a partner and where he worked for most of his career.
 Liman quickly became a trial lawyer, and "I never looked back."
 Liman's practice focused on commercial litigation and corporate criminal defense.
 Clients included Wall Street magnate Michael Milken and media conglomerate Time Warner.

 Throughout, Liman devoted large portions of his time to public service.
-He served as an Assistant United States attorney under Robert Morgenthau from 1961-1963.
+He served as an Assistant United States attorney under Robert Morgenthau from 1961 to 1963.
 There, he focused on securities fraud and also took on drug prosecutions in order to gain trial experience.
 Liman's experience as a prosecutor—and especially his exposure to the mandatory minimum sentences faced by the defendants he prosecuted—later informed his support for criminal justice reform.

 In 1971, Liman became involved at the center of a national controversy regarding Attica Correctional Facility, a maximum security prison in Attica, New York.
 On September 9, 1971, a series of small scuffles between prisoners and staff escalated into large-scale violence, as a group of prisoners passed through a broken gate and took control of parts of the facility (Attica Prison riot).
 Within several hours, 1,281 prisoners had gathered in the recreation yard, along with 42 staff members, held as hostages.
 A leadership group of about fifty prisoners emerged to state the prisoners' demands, which reflected long-standing disputes with the administration and focused on improving the quality of basic necessitates, increasing opportunities for rehabilitation, and curtailing the use of segregation and other punitive measures.
 Negotiations—conducted through intermediaries chosen by the prisoners—broke down when the Governor Rockefeller refused to grant amnesty to all prisoners involved in the rebellion.
 On September 13, Governor Rockefeller ordered in the State Police to take back the prison, and 39 people – 29 prisoners and 9 hostages – were killed in the span of minutes.
 One more hostage eventually died of gunshot wounds.